Cavalcade (play)

 Cavalcade is a play by Noël Coward with songs by Coward and others.
 It focuses on three decades in the life of the Marryots, an upper-middle-class British family, and their servants, beginning in 1900 and ending in 1930, a year before the premiere.
-It is set against major historical events of the period, including the Relief of Mafeking; the death of Queen Victoria; the sinking of the RMS Titanic; and the First World War.
-The popular songs at the time of each event were interwoven into the score.
+It is set against major historical events of the period, including the Relief of Mafeking; the death of Queen Victoria; the sinking of the RMS Titanic; and World War I. The popular songs at the time of each event were interwoven into the score.

 The play was premiered in London in 1931 at the Theatre Royal, Drury Lane, directed by the author.
 The spectacular production presented by the impresario Charles B. Cochran, involved a huge cast and massive sets.
 The play was very successful and ran for almost a year.
 It took advantage of the large stage of the Drury Lane Theatre with its hydraulics and moving components to dramatise the events.